 The award recognizes outstanding architectural photography of the built environment.
-The photograph should be able to communicate and capture the look and feel of an architect’s work by showcasing the spatial elements, light, shadows and surface textures of a building or structure’s exterior in a way that is significant, over and above the mere photographic composition.
-The architectural photography should play an important role in helping society better understand and appreciation architecture and its cultural significance.
+The photographs should be able to communicate and capture the design and craftsmanship by showcasing and underline the spatial elements, light, shadows and surface textures of a building or structure’s exterior in a way that is significant, over and above the mere photographic composition.
+The architectural photography should play an important role in helping society better understand and appreciate architecture and its cultural significance.

 - Submissions can be made by a professional photographer or a person who practices the art of photography and is age 18 and over.

 - The building/structure in the photographs must be within the Maltese Islands, be external and not pre-date 1980.

 Compulsory Entry Requirements

-- All submitted photos must be the result of a single image.
-Photographers may make reasonable use of digital darkroom techniques which enhance quality but do not distort the photograph.
+- Photographers may make reasonable use of digital darkroom techniques which enhance quality but do not distort the photograph.
 Any major alterations are not acceptable.

-- Images should be saved as jpegs at 300 dpi and the photo can be in colour or monochrome.
+- Images should be saved as jpegs at the highest quality available, with a colour profile attached.

-- The photographer must make a declaration that the submitted photos was taken by the individual and holds the rights for that image.
+- The photographer must make a declaration that the submitted photographs was taken by the individual, who holds the rights for that image

 - Impact: In an era where people are inundated with imagery, does the set of photographs make the viewer stop and look closer?
 Does the image enhance or reinforce the quality of the design illustrated